oss-mirror/isc-bind9/doc/notes/notes-current.rst

   unsupported algorithm appeared earlier in the DNSKEY RRset than a supported algorithm.
 It could also stop if it detected a malformed public key.
 [GL #1689]

+- The introduction of KASP support broke whether the second field of sig-validity-interval was treated as days or hours.
+[GL !3735]